narengan/cis/cli/cli-firewall.md

 **NAME**

-   `cloud-internet-services firewall-update -t access-rules` - Update a new firewall access rule for a given service instance.
+   `firewall-update -t access-rules` - Update a new firewall access rule for a given service instance.

 **USAGE**